mgczarnievicz/www-xmas-2022/material/xmasCard.md

 To build your own card we are going to start with the template code.
 To access it go to home -> Material -> Xmas Card.
 This will open a new window / tab.

-# Code Structure.
+# Code Structure

 ```
 .
 ├── README.md
 ├── css // all our stylings go in this folder
 │   └── style.css // preferably this file
 ├── images // the images we're going to pick from unless you want to upload your own.
-That image should also go here.
+│          // That image should also go here.
 │   ├── bokeh-ornament.jpg
 │   ├── bokeh-tree.jpg
 │   ├── candy-cane.jpg